Brecon and Radnorshire (UK Parliament constituency)

 Brecon and Radnorshire (Brycheiniog a Sir Faesyfed) was a county constituency in Wales of the House of Commons of the Parliament of the United Kingdom.
 Created in 1918, it elected one Member of Parliament (MP) by the first-past-the-post system of election.

-The constituency was abolished as part of the 2023 periodic review of Westminster constituencies and under the June 2023 final recommendations of the Boundary Commission for Wales.
+The constituency was abolished as part of the 2023 review of Westminster constituencies and under the June 2023 final recommendations of the Boundary Commission for Wales.
 The entire constituency became part of the newly named constituency of Brecon, Radnor and Cwm Tawe.

 Boundaries

 The boundaries of the constituency corresponded broadly with the ancient counties of Brecknockshire and Radnorshire.
 Radnorshire is included in full, and the only significantly populated area from Brecknockshire not in this constituency is Brynmawr, which is in Blaenau Gwent.
 This is the largest constituency in England and Wales by area.
 No town in the constituency exceeds a population of 10,000, the largest being Ystradgynlais at roughly 9,000.
 Other towns in the constituency were Brecon, Knighton, Crickhowell and Llandrindod Wells.
 The remainder of the constituency is largely made up of small villages and land used for farming sheep: sheep outnumber humans in Powys as a whole by around ten to one.

 Under planned constituency changes announced in September 2016 ahead of the next general election, it was proposed to merge this seat with the southern half of Montgomeryshire, including Newtown, to form a new constituency called Brecon, Radnor and Montgomery.